davideliason/project-mgmt-study/README.md

 1. Having a syncronicity between Firebase DB structures and the app structure within Redux
 2. The work in progress right now is that I have set as state filtered values as selected by user, and I have successfully been able to loop through the data objects (in array) but the linking of the filtered state values with the rendered value is I/P

 My subsequent approach was to create two new reducers to allow for state to hold the process_group and knowledge_area values.
-Then, in the main steps reducer I can access those values for filtering outputted data
+Then, in the main steps reducer I can access those values for filtering outputted data.

+Coming back to the code a few weeks later required having to remember how the Firebase data objects were being obtained in order to parse them correctly in the redux store and passed in the reducer.

 ### The Result